ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 * 32-bit binaries are not supported
 * Windows support requires Windows 10
 * Linux support is limited to Ubuntu (tested against the 18.04 LTS)
-* Only Java 6 is well tested (with the exception of Ubuntu).
 * Aspera Transfer Manager clients must be created using IAM API keys and not HMAC credentials.

 ### Getting the SDK using Java
 {: #aspera-sdk-java}

-The best way to use {{site.data.keyword.cos_full_notm}} and Aspera Connect Java SDK is to use Maven to manage dependencies.
+The best way to use {{site.data.keyword.cos_full_notm}} and Aspera high-speed transfer Java SDK is to use Maven to manage dependencies.
 If you aren't familiar with Maven, you get can get up and running using the [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html){:new_window} guide.

 Maven uses a file named `pom.xml` to specify the libraries (and their versions) needed for a Java project.
-Below is an example `pom.xml` file for using the {{site.data.keyword.cos_full_notm}} and Aspera Java SDK
+Below is an example `pom.xml` file for using the {{site.data.keyword.cos_full_notm}} and Aspera high-speed transfer Java SDK

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">